-As soon as one goes to buy home insurance, they are soon faced with all types of jargon that applies to the Insurance world.
+As soon as one goes to buy home insurance, they are soon faced with all types of jargon that apply to the Insurance world.
 But, it is most confusing for the insurance shopper.
 Insurance products in Canada including home insurance always come with a lot of options and decisions to make.
 One of these is going to be deciding between opting for named perils home insurance coverage.
-Or, going with all risk insurance for your home.
+Or, going with all-risk insurance for your home.
 So what is the difference and which should you choose?

 What is Named Perils Insurance?

 To begin with, understand that taking out home insurance means you are going to be issued an insurance policy.
 This policy is a contract between you and the Insurance Company.
 The policy is going to outline the details of your coverage.

 The home insurance product you are buying may say that you are buying named perils coverage.
 If it does then you need to read your insurance policy carefully (which you should do anyway).
 This is because you will only be covered for the perils that are specifically named in your policy.

 Think about all the common things that can go wrong with homeownership then look at your named perils policy to see if these are listed.
 The most common ones are;

 - Water leakage such as that which can occur from a sink or bathtub overflowing.
 Or the washing machine or dishwater.